Smiter15/cses/README.md

-# CSES Problem Solutions Repository
+# CSES Algorithm Practice Framework

 This repository is designed to help developers practice and solve the [CSES problem set](https://cses.fi/) using various programming languages.
 It provides a structured environment for writing, testing locally, and submitting algorithm solutions in multiple languages to CSES.
 This repository is not intended to provide direct solutions to the problems but rather a framework for practicing and verifying solutions.